 A good balancing act

 The world of day trading is a fast-paced one comprising an array of markets that one can speculate on.
 Outside of currency pairing, there are stocks for major companies and commodities like gold, silver and sugar.
 For anyone who wants to get more knowledge on spread betting, the internet is littered with knowledge on the subject.
-With so much at your disposal, excitement can quickly mount and it is for this and a myriad of other reasons that a trader must learn to properly manage risk.
-Studies have indicated that men are prone to being overconfident, a trait that while not detrimental, is not ideal for day trading as it can aid in the escalation of losses.
+With so much at your disposal, excitement can quickly mount and it is for this and a myriad of other reasons that traders must learn to properly manage risk.
+Traders Studies have indicated that men are prone to being overconfident, a trait that while not detrimental, is not ideal for day trading as it can aid in the escalation of losses.

-Women on the other hand, based on a number of studies, make for more cautious investors to the point that they might be too risk averse.
+Women Traders on the other hand, based on a number of studies, make for more cautious investors to the point that they might be too risk averse.
 One of the main objections is thus to find the ideal middle-ground.

 Sticking to a strategy